Skip to content

 5. Repetitive review and practice

 Regularly review your list of pronunciation errors, identifying patterns that need improvement.
 Next, practice the corrected pronunciation consistently.
-Conduct multiple practice sessions, even try out speaking aloud at home.
+Conduct multiple practice sessions, and even try out speaking aloud at home.
 Pay close attention to how the sounds compare to those of native speakers.
 Ask yourself questions like, “Where is my tongue positioned?” and “How does my mouth move?”
 Being mindful of the physical aspects of pronunciation will help you distinguish effective techniques from ineffective ones.

 6. Train your ears